srcshelton/gentoo-ebuilds/README.md

     * Fix some crazy inconsistencies in output which were breaking `ebtables-save` and `ebtables-restore`
     * Set appropriate maximum buffer sizes to prevent `ebtables-restore` from segfaulting when loading more than 2kbytes of data from a single statement
     * Add Debian patch to correct the use of `RETURN` as a module target
+* net-ftp/tftp-hpa
+    * Allow net-ftp/uftpd to be installed at the same time, so long as only one tftp server is enabled
 * ~~net-libs/neon~~
     * ~~Patch trivial typo which prevents `writev` from being defined~~
 * net-misc/dhcp